raina-sarthak/Moro-Your-Productivity-App/README.md

 # Moro-Your-Productivity-App

 Moro is a productivity app designed to help users manage their tasks, schedule, and boost their productivity.
 Built with Expo, this app is perfect for anyone looking to enhance their productivity with a simple yet effective interface.
+- **Note**: This is a front-end project right now.
+Data integration is not done yet.
+It is soon to be added.
+Test data is displayed, while I work on the data integration.

 ## Features
 - **Task Management**: Create, update, and delete tasks.